nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

 -  ``nest.PrintNodes()``

-   which prints the GID ranges and model names of the nodes in the network.
+   which prints the node ID ranges and model names of the nodes in the network.

 -  Create plots using the following functions: